saikrishnayadav764/Task_Management_API/README.md

 ### Sending Authorization Token

 For authenticated endpoints, include the Authorization token in the HTTP headers of the request.
-It must be sent as a Bearer token.
+It must be sent in a Authorization header.

 ## Usage